 Actor: Daniel Pesina

-There are six playable stages (seven if you count the bottom of The Pit for the battle against Reptile), which are built into a simple, looping rotation.
+There are six playable stages (seven if the bottom of The Pit for the battle against Reptile is included), which are built into a simple, looping rotation.
 However, Goro's Lair is always the stage for Endurance 3, Goro, and Shang Tsung matches.
 The Pit is the only stage that includes a Stage Fatality, which is performed by a simple uppercut.

 Versions and Ports

 The original arcade release of Mortal Kombat went through five revisions on two arcade boards (the Midway Y-Unit and then the Midway T-Unit).
 Some additions to the versions include the ability for players to play a mirror match, advertisements for promotional material, more blood, increased opponent AI, and Reptile.